-A key oversight of the SCMC is the monitoring of MKB's financial progress against an agreed budget throughout the year.
-The bank's financial performance was marked by a not strong results in the first half of the year: significant amount of high-liquid assets on the bank's balance sheet as well as faster growth of retail deposits and repricing of big corporate deposits in 1H2O19 led to a lower net interest margin.
-This result and the challenge of growing the corporate bank loan book drew closer attention by the SCMC over the course of 2O19 to focus on management's efforts of enhancing its corporate strategy to mirror the bank's ambitions.
+A key oversight of the SCMC is the monitoring of CBM's financial progress against an agreed budget throughout the year.
+The bank's financial performance was marked by a not strong results in the first half of the year: significant amount of high-liquid assets on the bank's balance sheet as well as faster growth of retail deposits and repricing of big corporate deposits in 1H2019 led to a lower net interest margin.
+This result and the challenge of growing the corporate bank loan book drew closer attention by the SCMC over the course of 2019 to focus on management's efforts of enhancing its corporate strategy to mirror the bank's ambitions.
 Management responded by devising clear targeted initiatives around specific sectors and upgraded the team and the bank's offering to targeted blue chip clients.

-By the fourth quarter, these efforts had begun to show signs of progress, positioning MKB to enter into 2020 with a stronger basis to grow its corporate business and achieve the targets in place for the year.
-The other key areas of the bank, notably retail and investment banking, achieved their targets.
+By the fourth quarter, these efforts had begun to show signs of progress, positioning CBM to enter into 2020 with a stronger basis to grow its corporate business and achieve the targets in place for the year.
+The other key areas of the bank's continued strong growth in funding, surpassing its targets for both corporate and retail deposits as well as placement of bonds and loans domestically and internationally.
+These achievements continue to broaden the bank's funding base and reduce reliance on single sources.
+Although the overall monthly performance of the bank by the end of 2019 was satisfactory, the year's total performance was hampered by the poor performance in the first part of the year, partly due to specific accounting treatment of the FX-nominated perpetual Tier 1 subordinated Eurobonds given the stronger rouble in 2019.